 Our housing portfolio consists of shared accommodation, self-contained and family units across the City of Toronto.
 Today, Houselink owns and operates 22 properties and manages 20 other locations through private landlord partnerships.
 Houselink has one of the highest housing stabilization rates among tenants in the city.
 Most vacancies occur in our shared accommodation properties.

 All residents are able to live independently with the support from staff and peer-to peer relationships alike.
 Individual support is available on a mutually agreed upon basis, and determined by your participant recovery goals.
 Rent is geared to income and residents have full rights and responsibilities under the Residential Tenancies Act.

 How to Apply

-Once we have received the completed application from CASH, our Intake and Referral Coordinator can arrange an interview to further determine eligibility.
+Once we have received the completed application from The Access Point, our Intake and Referral Coordinator will arrange an interview to further determine eligibility.
 In the case of shared housing, there is a secondary interview which we require to establish compatibility with participants already living in the home.